philippj/SteamworksPy/README.md

 Pre-builds for Windows and Linux here: https://github.com/Gramps/SteamworksPy/releases

-Full documentation is now available here: https://gramps.github.io/SteamworksPy/
+Full documentation on getting started is now available here: https://gramps.github.io/SteamworksPy/

-For a fuller (yet outdated) tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.

-There is now an experimental branch for converting the project to match my [Godot Engine module](https://github.com/Gramps/GodotSteam) in functionality and fix some problems with the original.
-Once completed, it will move to the master branch.
+## What's New
+Updates since February 1st, 2020
+- Added: GetNumAchievements, GetAchievementName, GetAChievementDisplayAttribute by **aveao**
+- Added: missing file for packaging by **tpchanho**
+- Changed: organized Apps and Friends functions alphabetically to make editing easier
+- Changed: ClearGameInfo to actual Steamworks function ClearRichPresence
+- Fixed: argtypes for Workshop_SuspendDownloads by **tpchanho**

-# Requirements
+## Requirements
 Following files are required to be located in your project working directory:
 - steam_appid.txt - Stating your games app id or any other valid app id given the account owns a license
 - steam_api library (.dll, .so, .darwin) and the corresponding steam_api.lib